-Traverse Area District Library provides an amount of funding based on a tax base.
+Traverse Area District Library (TADL) provides an amount of funding based on a tax base.
 Interlochen Public Library entered into an associate library agreement with the District Library to provide enhanced services.
-Revenue for the fiscal year ended December 31, 2021 was \$201,006.
+Revenues from TADL for the fiscal year ended December 31, 2022 was \$235,000.